department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/buy-up-program.md

 ---

 <div class="va-introtext">
 If you take part in the $600 Montgomery GI Bill Buy-Up program, you’ll get more money each month through your GI Bill monthly payments.
-Find out how.
+Find out how it works.
 </div>

 ### How do I get this benefit?